ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

 - Open your Traefik Helm Chart from the `helm-releases` directory for your infrastructure repo that Gimlet created
 - For example mine is `gitops-pangarabbit-dev-infra/helm-releases`
-- Add the Localstack `EntryPoint` under the `websecure` endpoint and push your changes

 ```yaml
       localstack: